JJ-blip/gees/README.md

 ## Fork Status
-This is a fork of the great work done within scelts/gees (https://github.com/scelts/gees).
-Done as an excercise in programming.
-The look and feel of the application is as was, but I've played around with the implementation.
+- This is a fork of the great work done within scelts/gees (https://github.com/scelts/gees).
+- This was done as an excercise in programming.
+- The look and feel of the application is as was, but I've played around with the implementation.

 ## significant updates